realpython/python-guide/docs/writing/structure.rst

 Mutable types are those that allow in-place modification of the content.
 Typical mutables are lists and dictionaries:
-All lists have muting methods, like append() or pop(), and can be modified in place.
-Same for dictionaries.
+All lists have mutating methods, like append() or pop(), and can be modified in place.
+The same goes for dictionaries.

 Immutable types provide no method for changing their content.
 For instance, the variable x set to the integer 6 has no "increment" method.
-If you want to computed x + 1, you have to create another integer and give it a name.
+If you want to compute x + 1, you have to create another integer and give it a name.

 .. code-block:: python